RakaAPratama/TokoKelontong/README.md

 </div>

 ## About The Toko Kelontong
-This mini-project has been buiild to inventory collection of Toko Kelontong.
+This mini-project has been build to inventory collection of Toko Kelontong.

 Inventory data:
 * Category